JustinTareq7/Hangman/README.md

 # Hangman
 This is a Hangman game coded in Python.
-There are many countries that the program will pick randomly such as America, Switzerland, Spain, Ukraine, and Canada.
+There are many countries that the program will pick randomly such as America, Switzerland, Spain, Japan, and Canada.
 The user has 12 turns to pick a letter that is from the word randomly chosen.

 Important Note: